yucheng91/CIassignment2/README.md

 - For the Stats & Damage Overview section title, I initially created it using bootstrap column function to centralize the section title.
 However, I realised that the unresponsive chart will extend the column width and shifted the section title to the right.
 Hence instead of using bootstrap column function, I used Margin-left/Margin-right: Auto to ensure that the section title maintains in their centre aligned with the remaining of the site.

 Jasmine Testing findings :
-- Jasmine test has to be done specifically based on each Pokémon API, as all Pokémon are varied in their type & ability, the main purpose of jasmine testing is to test if each Axios API test is able to retrieve the exact details based on each Pokémon's API.
+- Jasmine test has to be done specifically based on each Pokémon API result, as all Pokémon are varied in their type & ability, the main purpose of jasmine testing is to test if each Axios API test is able to retrieve the exact details based on each Pokémon's API.
 - Jasmine is unable to identify the link that returned 'Not Found' for the link with invalid name/index (example: https://pokeapi.co/api/v2/pokemon/codeinstitute) as it is still considered as a valid URL site hence it has been done manually.

 ## Deployment